-One often meets people in the diaspora who, at some point, had every intention of going back to their country of origin to start a business or create an organization.
-However, after taking on major life responsibilities; starting a family, taking on debts, they are forced to embrace the fact that this desire will never materialize.
+One often meets people in the diaspora who, at some point, had every intention of going back to their country of origin.
+They wanted to start a business, create an organization or just get involve in politics.
+Then life happens; they start families, taking on long-term debts.
+Therefore they end up embracing the fact these goals will never materialize.

-It’s not an option that the diaspora gets involved in the development of the third-world countries, but a necessity.
+It’s not an option that the diaspora engages in the development of the third-world countries, it’s a necessity.
 When you or your family left the country, also left was your potential contribution to the country’s success.
 And nothing else is as powerful as the collective effort of the people when it comes to pushing a country toward progress.
 President John F Kennedy once said, “don’t ask your country can do for you, but ask what you can do for your country.”
-That statement came from understanding of how important grass-roots effort is to a country’s development.
-It’s important that the one holds unto that sense of personal responsibility even when you are no longer living in the country.
+The president understood the people play a crucial in developing a country.

 Remittance is not suffice

-Now, one might ask; the diaspora sends remittance to these countries, isn’t that enough?
+Now, one might say, the diaspora sends remittance (billions of dollars) to these countries, isn’t that enough?
 Not that remittance isn’t important, but it doesn’t help a country as much as people usually think.
-Here’s the thing, money is used to purchase goods and services.
-And the main problem with the third-world countries is the fact they don’t produce these goods locally, most goods are imported.
-And enterprises that offer the services available for purchasing are not owned by locals.
+Here’s the thing, the population uses money to purchase goods and services.
+And the main problem with the third-world countries is the fact they don’t produce these goods locally, most are imported.
+And enterprises that offer the services available for purchasing are not owned by local population.
 That means the remittance sent doesn’t stay in these countries for the most part.
-The infrastructure necessary to keep the money, have it invested in the country’s economy, is just not there.
-The building of that infrastructure is where the involvement of the people, including the diaspora, becomes important.
+The infrastructure necessary to keep the money within the country is just not there.
+Helping to build that infrastructure is where the involvement of the the diaspora becomes important.

-As matter of fact, remittance itself can become counter intuitive to a country’s development.
+As matter of fact, remittance itself can become counter productive.
 When the people becomes too dependent on the diaspora, that can cause them to not invest much effort into self-reliance, to learn how to forge their ways out of bad economic conditions.

 History always repeats itself when we fail to learn

-A few weeks ago the social media networks buzzed with people expressing their anger and frustrations after president Donald Trump allegedly referred to Haiti, African and some Latin American countries as “shitholes”.
-The frustration, the media posts can last for so long.
-Then everyone goes back to their normal activities.
-The truth is, unless the situation of these countries changes, 10/15/20 years from now we will be back right here again, where these immigrants have to be defended after someone makes such an offensive comment.
-Sure it won’t be Donald Trump then, but it will happen again.
+About a year ago the social media networks were buzzing with people expressing their anger and frustrations after president Donald Trump referred to Haiti, some African and Latin American countries as “shit-holes”.
+A few weeks later, eve.
+The truth is, unless the situation of these countries changes, 10, 15 or 20 years from now we will be back right here again.
+Where these immigrants and supporters have to respond to offensive, ignorant comments.
+It won’t be Donald Trump then, but it surely will happen again.